Chaitrashree18/delta-demo/README.md

 # delta-demo
-This is demo for git and github cLass
+This is demo for git and github class